john-science/john-science.github.io/_drafts/2016-11-09-rock-climbing-knots.md

 ### <a name="mule"></a>Munter-Mule Overhand

+> Uses: Escaping the belay, passing a knot on rappel, self-rescue

 The munter-mule is a favorite knot to escape a belay.
 That is, if you are belaying and the climber is stopped for a long time or you need to do something, how do you let go of the rope?
 Tie a munter mule into the rope and then clip the biner into the loop.
 Bam.
 Now your hands are free to do whatever.

 The real benefit of the munter-mule is that it allows for a smooth transition back to belaying.
 Just undo the loop and you have your normal munter hitch for lowering weight.